redblade7/lightmusicclub/README.md

 * `allow_nsfw` Allow the bot to possibly download and post NSFW artwork.
 Valid values are true or false.
 * `access_token` Location of the Mastodon access token.
 See above for instructions on how to create the token file.
+* `blacklist_controversial` Do not post pictures with the controversial tags "loli" and "shota".
+Valid values are true or false.
+Note that enabling this makes the query more than 2 tags and thus requires a Danbooru Gold account.
+Keep in mind though that enabling this option has no effect unless `allow_nsfw` is true.
 * `danbooru_apikey` Danbooru API key.
 * `danbooru_username` Danbooru username.
 * `picfile` Location of the downloaded picture file.